-Play doh/playdough ideas are aplenty on the web.
+Play dough ideas are aplenty on the web.
 Instead of looking up on the internet and planning the activity, we sort of winged it like every other play idea.
-Gather your kids’ favorite toys and mix it up with play doh and viola you have own play doh idea.
+Gather your kids’ favorite toys and mix it up with play-doh and viola you have own play-doh idea.

 Baby A: Pay-doh, Pay-doh

-Big A (giggling uncontrollaby): It’s not pay-doh say play doh.
+Big A (giggling uncontrollably): It’s not pay-doh say play-doh.
 Pl—ay—doh-